 Migrating to the cloud: how to start

-If you’re part of DevOps or a cloud team and find yourself helpless when dealing with security standards, security configurations, security monitoring or—God forbid—a serious security incident, don’t fret: You are not alone.
+If you’re part of DevOps or a cloud team and find yourself helpless when dealing with security standards, security configurations, security monitoring or — God forbid — a serious security incident, don’t fret: You’re not alone.

 Most companies seek to migrate to the cloud in a secure fashion.
 Everyone involved cares deeply about their clients and data security.
 However, few take their first steps on the cloud security journey in a way that puts success on the list of probable outcomes.

 How to begin?
 First and foremost, ensure that the right stakeholders are at the table.
-That is: People from the security, DevOps, cloud and application portfolio teams.
+That’s: People from the security, DevOps, cloud, and application portfolio teams.
 We also need product owners and product managers at the table.
 Exchanges between product management and security are critical now.
-Product managers, architects, security and engineering must be engaged early up front; then you must step back and consider security in the context of business drivers for cloud adoption and cloud adoption maturity.
+Product managers, architects, security, and engineering must be engaged early upfront; then you must step back and consider security in the context of business drivers for cloud adoption and cloud adoption maturity.

 Business drivers typically concern faster time-to-market and massively increased development productivity for quicker digital transformation.

 At the first level, an app and its attendant data get moved to the cloud without being redesigned at all.
-Lift & shift in regular cloud migrations invites numerous problems, from cost to supportability and security.
-Also, monolithic apps and the absence of DevOps principles simply won’t enable the enhanced productivity and accelerated time-to-market promised by the cloud.
+Lift and shift in regular cloud migrations invites numerous problems, from cost to supportability and security.
+Also, monolithic apps and the absence of DevOps principles simply wo’nt enable the enhanced productivity and accelerated time-to-market promised by the cloud.
 Some people think that this is easiest to secure, but that’s actually not true.
-A lot of it relies on software that isn’t meant to be exposed—and you end up taking on all the dependent components and having to secure them as well.
+A lot of it relies on software that isn’t meant to be exposed — and you end up taking on all the dependent components and having to secure them as well.